chrisfoster22/react-explanation/README.md

 A couple of things to note here:
 - In order to use JavaScript code within your return function you must surround it with a single curly brace: `onClick={() => alert("I was clicked!")}`
-- `button`s and all other components and JSX elements have event listeners attached to them.
+- `button`s and all other JSX elements have event listeners attached to them.
 This is one of the most important aspects of components that allows us to easily build interactive web apps.
-You can attach any event to any component.
+You can attach any event to any JSX element or pass events through components as **props**.
 [Learn more here](https://reactjs.org/docs/handling-events.html).

 ### Props